sogno-platform/proloaf/docs/content/en/docs/Files and Scripts/config.md

 * n_trials: How many noise optimizations should be conducted and compared.
 * lr_low: Lower bound for the learning rate during noise optimization.
 * lr_high: Upper bound for the learning rate during noise optimization.
 * relative_errors: Boolean that switchen between relative and absolute weighting of errors.
 If true (recommended) the terms for "low amount of noise applied" and "quality deterioration" are normalized according to their values from the initial naive guess for a noise mask.
-For more detail see <!-- TODO ref to saliency description -->
+For more detail see ({{< resource url="docs/files-and-scripts/evaluate_saliency/" >}})
 * lambda: Weighting of the two errors against eachother.
 If `realatve_erros: true` this is a relative weighting Value >1 increases the value on applying as much noise as possible, <1 increases the focus on not negatively impacting the prediction quality.
 If `realatve_erros: false` this is absolute and the value might vary greatly (e. g. `lambda: 1e-4 might be reasonable) and is highly dependent on the use-case.
 * cuda_id: ID of a CUDA capabale GPU incase multiple are available and a specific one should be used.
 If this is null or ommited a GPU will be selected automatically.